Changes to a CI relationship (CI Relations, CI/User Relations, or CI/Group Relations)

 likewise, the history for beta has a record of when the relationship with alpha was

 established.
-The screenshot below shows an example of the history displayed when some CI
+This example illustrates the history displayed when some CI Relations are

-Relations are established, and when one of them is removed:
+established, and then one of the relations is removed:

 The created bullet indicates the date that the CI, user, or group was created.
 The last activity bullet refers to when the relationships were last changed.